Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 In one curious exchange, Ford acknowledged she didn’t personally pay for the polygraph examination she took in August, and said she doesn’t know who did.
 Later in the hearing, her attorney Debra Katz said Ford’s "lawyers have paid for her polygraph."

-Another Ford attorney, Michael Bromwich, said during the hearing that Ford's attorneys are working pro bono.
+Another Ford attorney, Michael Bromwich, said during the hearing that Ford's attorneys have been working pro bono.

 Pressed by Mitchell, Ford said she couldn’t be more specific about the date of the incident, other than it was likely in 1982.